-This fairly level walk takes you along an old dirt road for 1.5 miles (one way) to a small 4 ft cascade on a medium size stream along the Northville-Placid Trail at it's southern end.
-It is located downstream from a rustic log footbridge that crosses West Stony Creek.
+This fairly level walk takes you along an old dirt road to a small 4-foot cascade on a medium size stream along the Northville-Placid Trail at it's southern end.
 Although small in size, the waterfalls and surrounding area is very picturesque and worth the trip.

-10.2 miles southwest of Wells or 9.5 miles northwest of Northville.
+These falls are 10.2 miles southwest of Wells or 9.5 miles northwest of Northville.
 From Northville, take Route 30 north for 3.2 miles to County Route 6/Benson Road or from Wells take Route 30 south for 12.4 miles.
 Turn west onto Benson Road and pass Lapland Lake Ski Center at 5.2 miles.
-Continue on and at 5.8 miles the road forks after an iron bridge; stay to the right following the signs for the NPT Trail and continue northwest for 0.6 mile.
+Continue on and at 5.8 miles the road forks after an iron bridge; stay to the right following the signs for the Northville-Placid Trail and continue northwest for 0.6 mile.
 Turn left onto a dirt road (Godfrey Road) and continue for another 0.5 mile.
 The parking area is on the right.
-Walk on the road for 1.2 miles to the northwest.
-As the dirt road ends, you will be at the North Branch of West Stony Creek.
-Follow a blue-blazed tote road northwest for 0.3 mile, you will soon come to the falls, which are just downstream from a large log footbridge that crosses over the creek.
-Trailhead